-As in previous years, the 2017 Jarman Award tour will culminate in an expanded weekend of events at London's Whitechapel Gallery, which this year will take place over Saturday 18 and Sunday 19 November.
+The 2017 Jarman Award tour will culminate in an expanded weekend of events at London's Whitechapel Gallery, which will take place over Saturday 18 and Sunday 19 November.

 This year’s Jarman Award Weekend brings together the six artists shortlisted for the 2017 Jarman Award – Lawrence Abu Hamdan, Marianna Simnett, Oreet Ashery, Adham Faramawy, Melanie Manchot and Charlotte Prodger – to explore ideas ranging from the issues around sound and memory, Botox, gender, future censoring of language, the cloud, snow and ‘queer wilderness’ through discussions, screenings and storytelling.